 Several ABTA programs and educational meetings and conferences include an aspect of shared experiences with the larger brain tumor community.
 Often patients and caregivers who share their stories offer candid information, tips and nuanced perspectives that only those who have gone through a similar journey can provide.

-Among ABTA programs and services, ABTA Connections, a free and active online support group is available to ask for advice, find out about treatment or how to manage symptoms among more than 20,000 members across the country and around the world.
-Importantly, it’s a platform to stay connected, particularly relevant during the coronavirus pandemic.
+Among ABTA programs and services, ABTA Connections, a free and active online discussion group is available to ask for advice, find out about treatment or how to manage symptoms among more than 20,000 members across the country and around the world.
+Importantly, it’s a platform to stay connected, particularly relevant during the pandemic.

 Belonging and Building Your “Store of Knowledge”